Yorkville Historical Society

 108 East Liberty Street, York, SC

 This meeting will feature Zach Lemhouse, who will present the second part of his lecture series on the history of York from the Colonial Period to the 20th Century.
-See additional information about this series below.

 Directions to the meeting: From East Liberty Street, turn onto Trinity Street.
 Turn left into the parking lot.
 Enter the Parish Hall through the right-hand door that faces Trinity Street.